Introduction

 - Choosing Base Images:

-.
+Start by selecting suitable base images.
+For Apache and PHP, use the official images likephp:7.4-apache.
 For MySQL, choose the official MySQL image.
 Ensure compatibility between versions to avoid potential issues. - Setting Up Dockerfile for Apache and PHP:

 Create a Dockerfile for Apache and PHP, leveraging a multi-stage build for optimization.
 Install necessary dependencies, enable required Apache modules, and configure the document root.